 153. If we change an interest rate, we will tell you no later than the date of the change, unless we are not able to because the interest rate is calculated according to a money market or some other external reference rate, or a rate otherwise designated as a variable or floating rate.

-154. Apart from changes to interest rates, if we believe a change is unfavourable to you, then we will give you prior notice of at least 30 days, subject to paragraph 155.
+154. Apart from changes to interest rates or changes to repayments, if we believe a change is unfavourable to you, then we will give you prior notice of at least 30 days, subject to paragraph 155.

 155. We may give you a shorter notice period, or no notice, of an unfavourable change if: